jgerstmayr/EXUDYN/README.rst

   |  =>  this solver error is caused, because the nonlinear system cannot be solved using Newton's method.
   |  =>  the static or dynamic solver by default tries to reduce step size to overcome this problem, but may fail finally (at minimum step size).
-  |  =>  possible reasons are: too large time steps (reduce step size by using more steps/second), inappropriate initial conditions, or inappropriate joints or constraints (remove joints to see if the are the reason), usually within a singular configuration.
+  |  =>  possible reasons are: too large time steps (reduce step size by using more steps/second), inappropriate initial conditions, or inappropriate joints or constraints (remove joints to see if they are the reason), usually within a singular configuration.
 Sometimes a system may be just unsolvable in the way you set it up.

 +  Typical solver error if (e.g., syntax) \ **error in user function**\  (output may be very long, \ **read always message on top!**\ ):